Click here to download a PDF of this plant information page (for printing).

 Care and Growing Tips:

-This milkweed is thought to be adaptable to a wide range of growing conditions, but this seems unlikely considering this milkweed is a rare find in the wild, let alone in native plant nurseries .
+This milkweed is thought to be adaptable to a wide range of growing conditions, but this seems unlikely considering this milkweed is a rare find in the wild, let alone in native plant nurseries.
 Since Asclepias purpurascens does not have a long tap root to store excess nutrients, reports of drought tolerance are questionable.
-Our plants are planted in well-drained soil but it’s not overly dry.
-We mixed in composted manure before planting.
-Our plants receive morning and late afternoon sun but get a shady reprieve from the sizzling afternoon sun.
-Under these conditions we have had great success growing this milkweed in East Tennessee.
+My plants are planted in well-drained soil but it’s not overly dry.
+I mixed in composted manure before planting.
+They receive morning and late afternoon sun but get a shady reprieve from the sizzling mid-day sun.
+Under these conditions I have been successful growing this milkweed in East Tennessee.
 However, since purple milkweed seems more difficult to establish, consider putting up a fence to keep away small critters.
 At mid season after the blooms have faded, cut some common stems back by about a third.
 This promotes fresh plant growth and could get you an extra generation of monarchs on the fresh new leaves.
 Leave some plants uncut if you want to harvest milkweed seeds in fall.